RayHightower/RayHightower.com/_posts/2024-07-08-antifragile-by-nassim-nicholas-taleb.markdown

 For example, the recent global pandemic sent shock-waves thrugh the global financial system (RTH,say this better w/o focusing on money.)

+When we know how & why a system improves (or fails) under stress, we can design the system to avoid failure.

 Here's the author's test for measuring fragility.